mha105/VBA-to-JavaScript-Translator/README.md

 * Most variations of Do Loops
 * Basic MsgBox calls

 Known Issues:
 This tool currently does NOT accurately translate
 *  Built in VBA functions
 *  References to Office Objects
 *  With Statements

-For Each Loops causes the tool bring back nothing.
+Also, For Each Loops causes the tool to return nothing.
 I'm still working out why that is.

 I offer the source code up to anyone interested in helping make enhancements to this tool in order to develop a more robust utility for the VBA community.